marl0ny/QM-Simulator-2D/INSTRUCTIONS.md

 - **Upload Image** folder.
 Press the **Choose File** button if on Chrome to select an image and upload it.
 The **invert** checkbox inverts its grayscale.
 Press the **Use for Pot.** button to use it as the potential.
 - **Record Video** folder.
 Press **start** to begin video recording, and **Finish** to stop recording and save the video file.
 - **Take Screenshots** folder.
 Use the **Number of Frames** entry box to change the number of frames to screenshot.
 Press the **Start** button to start taking screenshots.
+- **Integration Methods** folder.
+Use this to change the methods used for the numerical integration.
+Some of these methods may contain additional options that substantially change the dynamics of the simulation.
+The methods to choose from are:
+    - **Leapfrog**.
+The real and imaginary parts of the wavefunction are alternatingly updated explicitly at each time step.
+    - **Leapfrog 2**.
+This differs from Leapfrog, in that both the real and imaginary parts are updated at the same time step.
+    - **CN /w Jacobi**.
+Crank-Nicolson method where the implicit part is solved using Jacobi iteration.
+    - **Split-Op.
+(GPU FFT)**.
+Split Operator method, where the FFT is done in the GLSL shaders.
+Note that depending on the GPU on your machine, this method may not work properly.
+    - **Split-Op.
+Nonlinear**.
+Same as the Split Operator method, but the user is allowed to add nonlinear terms to the Schrödinger equation.
+Note that with the addition of these nonlinear terms, it is no longer appropriate to say that the simulation describes the quantum mechanics of a single particle, since this is governed by the purely linear Schrödinger equation.
+However the Schrödinger equation with the additional nonlinear terms can be used to describe other quantum phenomena such as Bose-Einstein condensates.
+    - **Leapfrog Nonlinear**.
+Same as the Leapfrog 2 method, but the user is allowed to add nonlinear terms to the Schrödinger equation.
 - **Edit Other Values** folder.
 This contains sliders to modify the mass **m** of the particle, the time step length **dt**, or the discrete **Laplacian** stencil size.